mojtaba-khallash/NHazm/README.md

 * [MaltParser for .NET](http://sergey-tihon.github.io/MaltParser.NET/) can be installed from NuGet:
 > Install-Package MaltParser

-* You can download [pre-trained tagger and parser models](http://dl.dropboxusercontent.com/u/90405495/resources.zip) for persian and put these models in the `resources` folder of your project.
+* You can download  [pre-trained tagger](http://dl.dropboxusercontent.com/u/90405495/resources-extra.zip) and [parser models](http://dl.dropboxusercontent.com/u/90405495/resources-extra.zip) for persian and put these models in the `Resources` folder of your project.